ldionne/mpl11/README.md

 `boost::mpl`-like features for C++11 programmers.
 The big difference between `duck` and `boost::mpl` is that `duck` works with parameter packs while `boost::mpl` works with STL-like compile-time data structures.
-Also, since `duck` can take advantage of C++11 features because it does not care for portability (-:, metafunctions need'nt be suffixed with the number of parameters they are called on.
+Also, since `duck` can take advantage of C++11 features, metafunctions do not need to be suffixed with the number of parameters they are called on.
+Finally, I find the implementation of the `mpl` to be pretty unreadable. `duck` being pretty straightforward, it can be used as a learning tool.

 ## Requirements
-A conformant C++11 compiler.
-All the code is tested and compiles fine with _clang 3.0.0_.
+A conformant C++11 compiler and a C++11 standard library.
+All the code is tested and compiles fine with _clang 3.0.0_ using _libc++_.

 ## Getting started